-The United Way leases office space.
+United Way leases office space.
 All contracts that implicitly or explicitly involve property, plant and equipment are evaluated to determine whether they are or contain a lease.

-At lease commencement, the United Way recognizes a lease liability, which is measured at the present value of future minimum lease payments, and a corresponding right-of-use asset equal to the lease liability, adjusted for any prepaid lease costs, initial direct costs and lease incentives.
-The United Way has elected and applies the practical expedient to combine nonlease components with their related lease components and account for them as a single combined lease component for all its leases.
-The United Way remeasures lease liabilities and related right-of-use assets whenever there is a change to the lease term and/or there is a change in the amount of future lease payments, but only when such changes do not qualify to be accounted for as a separate contract.
+At lease commencement, United Way recognizes a lease liability, which is measured at the present value of future minimum lease payments, and a corresponding right-of-use asset equal to the lease liability, adjusted for any prepaid lease costs, initial direct costs and lease incentives.
+United Way has elected and applies the practical expedient to combine nonlease components with their related lease components and account for them as a single combined lease component for all its leases.
+United Way remeasures lease liabilities and related right-of-use assets whenever there is a change to the lease term and/or there is a change in the amount of future lease payments, but only when such changes do not qualify to be accounted for as a separate contract.

-The United Way determines an appropriate discount rate to apply when determining the present value of the remaining lease payments for purposes of measuring or remeasuring lease liabilities.
-As the rate implicit in the lease is generally not readily determinable, the United Way estimates its incremental borrowing rate as the discount rate.
-The United Way's incremental borrowing rate, which is determined at either lease commencement or when a lease liability is remeasured, is an estimate of the interest rate it would pay on collateralized borrowing, for an amount equal to the amount and currency of denomination of the lease payments, over a period commensurate with the lease term and in similar economic environment.
+United Way determines an appropriate discount rate to apply when determining the present value of the remaining lease payments for purposes of measuring or remeasuring lease liabilities.
+As the rate implicit in the lease is generally not readily determinable, United Way has elected to apply the practical expedient to use the risk-free rate as the discount rate to discount the lease liability.
+United Way uses rates on United States government securities for periods comparable with lease terms as risk-free rate.

-For accounting purposes, the United Way's leases commence on the earlier of (i) the date upon which the United Way obtains control of the underlying asset and (ii) the contractual effective date of a lease.
-Lease commencement for most of the United Way's leases coincides with the contractual effective date.
-The United Way's leases generally have minimum base terms with renewal options or fixed terms with early termination options.
-Such renewal and early termination options are exercisable at the option of the United Way and, when exercised, usually provide for rental payments during the extension period at then current market rates or at pre-determined rental amounts.
+For accounting purposes, United Way's leases commence on the earlier of (i) the date upon which United Way obtains control of the underlying asset and (ii) the contractual effective date of a lease.
+Lease commencement for most of United Way's leases coincides with the contractual effective date.
+United Way's leases generally have minimum base terms with renewal options or fixed terms with early termination options.
+Such renewal and early termination options are exercisable at the option of United Way and, when exercised, usually provide for rental payments during the extension period at then current market rates or at pre-determined rental amounts.

-Unless the United Way determines that it is reasonably certain that the term of a lease will be extended, such as through the exercise of a renewal option or nonexercise of an early termination option, the term of a lease begins at lease commencement and spans for the duration of the minimum noncancellable contractual term.
+Unless United Way determines that it is reasonably certain that the term of a lease will be extended, such as through the exercise of a renewal option or nonexercise of an early termination option, the term of a lease begins at lease commencement and spans for the duration of the minimum noncancellable contractual term.
 When the exercise of a renewal option or nonexercise of early termination option is reasonably certain, the lease term is measured as ending at the end of the renewal period or on the date an early termination may be exercised.

-The United Way's leases generally require reimbursement of real estate taxes, common area maintenance, and insurance.
+United Way's leases generally require reimbursement of real estate taxes, common area maintenance, and insurance.
 These variable lease payments are expensed when incurred.